ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world-ovh-api/guide.en-au.md

 ---
 title: Deploying a Hello World with the OVHcloud API
 slug: deploying-hello-world-ovh-api
-excerpt: 'Find out how to administrate your Kubernetes cluster and deploy a Hello World application isnide it with the OVHcloud API'
+excerpt: 'Find out how to set-up your Kubernetes cluster and deploy a Hello World application inside it with the OVHcloud API'
 section: Tutorials
 order: 1
 ---

-**Last updated 12th January 2023**
+**Last updated 16th January 2023**

 Follow this quickstart guide to deploy a containerised *Hello World* application on your OVHcloud Managed Kubernetes Service cluster, using the OVHcloud API.